 Hike (and Climb) Table Mountain

 Table Mountain is, justifiably, one of the prime attractions in Cape Town.
-Tackle it in a group of friends – never alone – or make use of a tour operator such as Hike Table Mountain.
-Whether you’re after a gentle stroll or a more strenuous hike (that might involve scrambling up the rock face), Hike Table Mountain’s experienced tour guides will take you on a tour of your choice, and gladly show you the ropes.
+Tackle it in a group of friends – never alone – or make use of a tour operator such as Abseil Africa.
+Whether you’re after a gentle stroll or a more strenuous run up Platteklip Gorge, Abseil Africa’s experienced tour guides will create a route to suit your fitness requirements, and gladly show you the ropes.

 When Daily, 7.30am